lkarsten/fdxread/README.rst

 A GND10 unit translates between Nexus FDX and NMEA2000.
 The USB port on it outputs something called FDX, which is reverse engineered here.

-Requires python-serial.
+Requires python-serial and LatLon (1.0.2 or newer).
 Tested on Linux and OSX.

 Running it
 ----------